Aliases for UBR2 Gene

 External Ids for UBR2 Gene

 Previous GeneCards Identifiers for UBR2 Gene

 This gene encodes an E3 ubiquitin ligase of the N-end rule proteolytic pathway that targets proteins with destabilizing N-terminal residues for polyubiquitylation and proteasome-mediated degradation.
 Alternative splicing results in multiple transcript variants.[provided by RefSeq, May 2010]

 GeneCards Summary for UBR2 Gene

 UBR2 (Ubiquitin Protein Ligase E3 Component N-Recognin 2) is a Protein Coding gene.
 Diseases associated with UBR2 include Johanson-Blizzard Syndrome and Rapadilino Syndrome.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and SMAD Signaling Network.
 Gene Ontology (GO) annotations related to this gene include ligase activity and leucine binding.
 An important paralog of this gene is UBR1.

 UniProtKB/Swiss-Prot for UBR2 Gene